jonklein/Psh/TomToDo.md

     3. input.inall - For all n in 0 to input.size, push input[n] onto the corresponding stack.
     4. input.inallrev - For all n in input.size to 9, push input[n] onto the corresponding stack.
     5. input.stackdepth - Puts size of stack on integer stack.
+- Implement absolute value and negation instructions for both int and float.

 Done Minor Changes